MetadataForensics/HEART_by_Metadata_Forensics/README.md

 Wish the columns were in a different order?
 Change them!
 The changes reflect in exported reports as well.

+# Usage

+You may also be required to take additional steps when running the tool the first time, through Microsoft Defender SmartScreen.
+In the Microsoft Defender SmartScreen select "More info" and "Run anyway" to launch the application the first time.

 # Acknowledgments:
 - This software includes the CustomTkinter library, which is licensed under the MIT License.
 Copyright (c) 2023 Tom Schimansky.
 The full license text can be found [here](https://github.com/TomSchimansky/CustomTkinter)
 - This software includes the Tabulator library, which is licensed under the MIT License.
 Copyright (c) 2015-2025 Oli Folkerd.
 The full license text can be found [here](https://github.com/olifolkerd/tabulator/blob/master/LICENSE)